Parliamentarians say Huawei-BT deal exposes flawed security controls

 In a response to the report, ministers expressed strong support for inward investment from China, calling Huawei a "long-term valued investor in the UK."

-Huawei said in a statement it had worked closely with the British government and its customers over the last 12 years.
+In an earlier statement, Huawei that prior to BT's selection of the company in 2005, it was subject to a comprehensive 2-year audit.
+"Since then, BT has continued to conduct a thorough annual evaluation of Huawei," a spokesman for Huawei said.

-"We believe the report will prompt governments and the communications industry to require ever-higher standards on this important global topic to further reduce the security risks and enable better and safer networks for consumers," a Huawei spokesman said.
+"We believe the report will prompt governments and the communications industry to require ever-higher standards on this important global topic to further reduce the security risks and enable better and safer networks for consumers," he added.

-He said that prior to BT's selection of Huawei in 2005, it was subject to a comprehensive audit which took two years to complete.
-"Since then, BT has continued to conduct a thorough annual evaluation of Huawei," he said.

 A BT spokesman said the report recognised BT had taken measures to ensure its infrastructure was secure.
 "Security is at the heart of BT and it will continue to be so in the future," he said.